Last Updated July 27, 2020

 Dateline: Kuala Lumpur, Malaysia

-Just last June, Gregg R. Mulholland — the secret owner of Legacy Global Markets S.A. and a dual citizen of the US and Canada — was arrested at the Phoenix International Airport on charges of securities fraud conspiracy and money laundering conspiracy for illegally manipulating the stocks of various U.S. publicly-traded companies and then laundering roughly $300 million in profits through five offshore law firms.
+Securities fraud conspiracy and money laundering conspiracy for illegally manipulating the stocks of various U.S. publicly-traded companies, and then laundering roughly $300 million in profits through five offshore law firms.

 While starting an offshore company or making offshore investments is completely legal, this story is one reminder that there are people in the offshore world who not only do things illegally, but they also do so in sophisticated ways.